Dr. Teeth and the Electric Mayhem: Lips

-Lips joined the Electric Mayhem for several numbers during the final season of The Muppet Show, playing the trumpet.
-His name refers to the fact that trumpet players use their lips to play.
-He has yellow hair, goatee and a permanent squint.
+Lips is the band's mumbling, yellow-haired trumpet player who joined the Electric Mayhem during the final season of The Muppet Show.
+His name is inspired by the imagery of lips seen on posters for The Rocky Horror Picture Show, one of Whitmire's favorite films.
+He has yellow frizzy hair that has been compared to a chrysanthemum (much to his chagrin), a goatee, and a permanent squint.
 His appearances on the Muppet Show were few and far between and when he did appear in the later episodes or movies, he rarely did anything besides play the trumpet.
 One of his few speaking appearances was in the Shirley Bassey episode where he sang a line of "Barnyard Boogie."

 He was mainly created so that Whitmire could have a character to perform in the band.
 His lack of character development was apparently due to Whitmire's uncertainty about performing Lips.
 He was less experienced as a puppeteer at the time and wanted to use a voice like Louis Armstrong but was afraid of offending African Americans.
-After The Muppet Christmas Carol, he was not seen at all until the NBC special Christmas in Rockefeller Center.
-He also appeared in the movie The Muppets.
+After The Muppet Christmas Carol, he was not seen at all until the 2009 NBC special Christmas in Rockefeller Center.
+He also appeared in The Muppets (2011).
 He also appeared and spoke (albeit very briefly) in the 2014 movie Muppets Most Wanted.
-He appears (and speaks on several occasions) in the new series The Muppets having been completely rebuilt, as the original puppet from his Muppet Show days disintegrated on set during the filming of the 2015 music video "Kodachrome".
+He appears (and speaks on several occasions) in the 2015 series The Muppets having been completely rebuilt, as the original puppet from his Muppet Show days disintegrated on set during the filming of the 2015 music video "Kodachrome".
+Lips speaks frequently in The Muppets Mayhem (2023), with his dialogue mainly consisting of unintelligible mumbling and occasionally a determinable sentence.

+A recurring gag in The Muppets Mayhem and media released around the same time is that Lips has inexplicable connections to a myriad of celebrities and other people the Mayhem come across.
+This colorful history includes, but is not limited to, being a nursery school teacher, inspiring The Bangles song "Walk Like an Egyptian", and introducing Paula Abdul to MC Skat Kat.